 County lines is a major, cross-cutting issue involving drugs, violence, gangs, safeguarding, criminal and sexual exploitation, modern slavery, and missing persons; and the response to tackle it involves the police, the National Crime Agency, a wide range of Government departments, local government agencies and VCS (voluntary and community sector) organisations.

 (please download document at the end of this page for more information and guidance on County Lines)

-'Sexting' is an increasingly common activity among children and young people, where they share inappropriate or explicit images online or through mobile phones.
+'Sharing of nude images online' is an increasingly common activity among children and young people, where they share inappropriate or explicit images online or through mobile phones.
 It can also refer to written messages.

 As a parent, it is important to understand the risks so that you can talk to your child about how to stay safe and what to do if they ever feel scared or uncomfortable.

 Follow the link below for advice and support on how you can reduce the risks associated with Sexting.